finos/finos-parent-pom/README.md

 To push the image to `hub.docker.com/u/finos`, run `mvn deploy -Pdocker`; you must have `DOCKER_USERNAME` and `DOCKER_PASSWORD` environment variables set.

+In order to disable the plugin on the parent POM, [check this GitHub Issue](https://github.com/spotify/dockerfile-maven/issues/87#issuecomment-338288165).

 ## License

 The code in this repository is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).